jmuehlig/perf-cpp/README.md

 &rarr; Further details are available in the [documentation](docs/README.md).

 #### Record Counters
-The `perf::EventCounter` class offers an interface to add and manage counters, as well as to start and stop recordings.
+The `perf::EventCounter` class offers an interface to record hardware performance counter statistics over a specific code segment – comparable to the `perf stat` command.
-Utilize predefined counters or customize counters specific to your hardware.
+You can add and manage counters, as well as to start and stop recordings.

 &rarr; See the documentation for [recording basics](docs/recording.md) and [multithreaded](docs/recording-parallel.md) recording.